-First, the Complaint in this case includes allegations different than those presented to the Perry Capital court, including allegations supported by evidence produced in discovery in the Court of Federal Claims that was not available to the Perry Capital court.
-For example, the Complaint in this case alleges that the Companies were not in financial distress with FHFA and Treasury took them over in 2008, Compl. ¶¶ 38-49, that their draws on Treasury's funding commitment prior to the Net Worth Sweep were the result of improper and unduly pessimistic accounting manipulations made at the behest of FHFA, id. ¶¶ 69-74, and that when the Net Worth Sweep was announced, key decision makers at Treasury and FHFA had specific information before them showing that the Companies would soon report tens of billions of dollars in profits, id. ¶¶ 80-89.
+Court of Federal Claims that was not available to the Perry Capital court.
+For example, the Complaint in this case alleges that the Companies were not in financial distress when FHFA and Treasury took them over in 2008, Compl. ¶¶ 40-41, that their draws on Treasury's funding commitment prior to the Net Worth Sweep were the result of improper and unduly pessimistic accounting manipulations made at the behest of FHFA, id. ¶¶ 70-75, and that when the Net Worth Sweep was announced, key decision makers at Treasury and FHFA had specific information before them showing that the Companies would soon report tens of billions of dollars in profits, id. ¶¶ 78-88.
 Furthermore, specific facts alleged in the Complaint, which are themselves derived from deposition testimony given by the same witness in the Court of Federal Claims, directly contradict a sworn declaration FHFA submitted in defense of the Net Worth Sweep in the Perry Capital case.
-Compare, e.g., id. ¶87 ("[N]either the Conservator nor Treasury envisioned at the time of the Third Amendment that Fannie Mae's valuation allowance on its deferred tax assets would be reversed in early 2013 (quoting Ugoletti declaration submitted in Perry Capital)), with id. ("I don't know who else in FHFA or what they knew about the potential for that [i.e., that the deferred tax assets might be written back up in 2013]" (quoting subsequent Ugoletti deposition testimony in Court of Federal Claims case)); id. (recounting that when asked during his Court of Federal Claims deposition whether he knew "what Treasury thought about" the deferred tax assets issue, Mr. Ugoletti responded "I do not.").
+Compare, e.g., id. ¶85 ("[N]either the Conservator nor Treasury envisioned at the time of the Third Amendment that Fannie Mae's valuation allowance on its deferred tax assets would be reversed in early 2013" (quoting Ugoletti declaration submitted in Perry Capital)), with id. ("I don't know who else in FHFA or what they knew about the potential for that [i.e., that the deferred tax assets might be written back up in 2013]" (quoting subsequent Ugoletti deposition testimony in Court of Federal Claims case)); id. (recounting that when asked during his Court of Federal Claims deposition whether he knew "what Treasury thought about" the deferred tax assets issue, Mr. Ugoletti responded "I do not.").
 The Court must accept the facts alleged in the Complaint as true for present purposes, and those facts paint the Net Worth Sweep in a very different light than the one described by the court in Perry Capital.
 See, e.g., Perry Capital, 70 F. Supp.
 3d at 227 (the Net Worth Sweep "was executed by two sophisticated parties, and there is nothing in the pleadings or the administrative record provided by Treasury that hints at coercion"); id. at 227 ("Four years ago, on the brink of collapse, the GSEs went into conservatorship under the authority of FHFA."); id. at 233 (describing the supposedly "harsh economic realities facing the GSEs . . . when FHFA and Treasury executed the PSPAs in 2008").

 Second, the Perry Capital court deliberately blinded itself to the purpose of the Net Worth Sweep, stating that "FHFA's underlying motives . . . do not matter" and that it would look only "at what has happened, not why it happened."
 Perry Capital v.
 Lew, 70 F. Supp.
 3d 208, 226 (D.D.C.
 2014).
 While the court cited language from the district court's decision in Leon County v.
 FHFA, 816 F. Supp.
 2d 1205, 1208 (N.D.
 Fla.
-2011), in support of its approach, it disregarded the Eleventh Circuit's later statement in the same case that in deciding whether FHFA acted within its statutory powers, a court "must consider all relevant factors," including the action's "subject matter, its purpose, [and] its outcome," Leon Cnty., 700 F.3d at 1278 (emphasis added); see also Massachusetts v.
+2011), in support of its approach, it disregarded the Eleventh Circuit's later statement in the same case that in deciding whether FHFA acted within its statutory powers, a court "must consider all relevant factors," including the action's "subject matter, its purpose, [and] its outcome," Leon County, 700 F.3d at 1278 (emphasis added); see also Massachusetts v.
 FHFA, 54 F. Supp.
 3d at 100 ("[P]urpose, rather than labels, determines whether the FHFA in any given instance is acting . . . as a conservator.").